virgesmith/UKCensusAPI/README.md

 - modifying the geography of queries
 - adding descriptive information to tables (from metadata)

-The code is primarily written in python, but we also supply an R interface (using the `reticulate` package) for convenience.
+UKCensusAPI is essentially a python package, but also come with an R interface (using the `reticulate` package).

+Queries can be customised on geographical coverage, geographical resolution, and table fields, the latter can be filtered to include only the category values you require.

+The package generates reusable code snippets that can be copied and pasted into user code.

+Since census data is essentially static, it makes little sense to download the data every time it is requested: all data downloads are cached.

+Example code is also provided which:
+- shows how an existing query can easily be modified in terms of geographical coverage.
+- shows how raw data can be annotated with meaningful metadata

 ## Prerequisites

 ### Software

 - python3, pip, numpy and pandas
-- (optional) R version 3.3.3 or higher (if using the R interface)
+- R version 3.3.3 or higher (optional, if using the R interface)

 ### API key